Why do lawyers need reputation management?

 Maybe the best reason lawyers need to manage their reputations is because 80 – 90% of all future work happens because clients and other personal contacts refer you.

 Your reputation is not about how you see yourself.
 Rather, it’s what others think of when they hear your name or see you at a professional networking event.
 Are you kind to others and try really hard not to make enemies?
 Do people seek you out for your expertise, wise counsel, and friendship?
 Have you been recognized by an organization for your tireless work on their behalf?
 If so, you likely have a fabulous reputation as a lawyer.
 That said, we want to continue to help you enhance your reputation with those you meet, on your social media sites, through your presentations, in articles you write, and within your website.

 Because honesty and integrity are critical for any professional to know, understand, and radiate to others, lawyers appreciate and value PSM Founder and President, Terrie S. Wheeler’s dedication to the legal ethics system.
 Terrie spent six years on the Lawyers Professional Responsibility Board, the last two of which as vice chair.
 Terrie has dedicated her entire career to helping lawyers understand the rules related to legal marketing services.
 It’s fair to say that lawyers who repeatedly have clients file ethics complaints against them, will not be the esteemed lawyers that clients and referral sources seek out.
 Rather, in many cases, their reputations will have suffered.

 Questions about Reputation Management for Lawyers?

-Contact the reputation management experts at Professional Services Marketing, LLC to reclaim your reputation.
+Contact the reputation management experts at PSM Marketing to reclaim your reputation.